Dynamically Augmented CVaR for MDPs: Formulation of the Main Result

+If $N<\infty$ then the algorithm stops after N iterations and returns a finite sentence of actions\\ $a_0,a_1,\ldots, a_{N-1}$ implementing an optimal policy at the steps $t=0,1,\ldots, N-1.$ If $N=\infty,$ then the algorithm returns an infinite sequence of actions $a_0,a_1,\ldots$ implementing an optimal policy at the steps $t=0,1,\ldots,$ and the algorithm can be stopped after a finite number of iterations because the impact of additional steps will be negligibly small due to the discount factor $\beta\in (0,1),$ and estimations of stopping times are standard.

-As a demonstration of Algorithm CVaR, Figure \ref{fig:algo_demo} shows the two main cases which were considered.
+As an illustration of Algorithm DCVaR, Figure \ref{fig:algo_demo} shows the two main cases addressed by the algorithm.
 Figure \eqref{fig:demo1} is an example of a case where there is a unique tail risk level being identified in step 2.3, and Figure \eqref{fig:demo2} corresponds to the other case where there is an interval with the desired slope value.